lexibank/tlopo/out/vol2/chapter3.md

-PMP &ast;baRah ‘live coal’ may be reconstructed from, e.g. Tagalog baga, Malay bara, Ngadju-Dayak barah ‘live coal’.
-This is possibly continued in Ramoaaina para ‘bake on fire’, Motu hara-ia ‘light a fire; broil’, hara ‘platform of sticks on which meat is grilled’ but the meaning differences leave a question.
-There is already a distinct, well-established POc reconstruction for ‘cook over an open fire, roast over embers’, namely &ast;tunu (vol. 1, pp.293–294).
+PMP _&ast;baRah_ ‘live coal’ may be reconstructed from, e.g. Tagalog _baga_, Malay _bara_, Ngadju-Dayak _barah_ ‘live coal’.
+This is possibly continued in Ramoaaina _para_ ‘bake on fire’, Motu _hara-ia_ ‘light a fire; broil’, _hara_ ‘platform of sticks on which meat is grilled’ but the meaning differences leave a question.
+There is already a distinct, well-established POc reconstruction for ‘cook over an open fire, roast over embers’, namely _&ast;tunu_ (vol. 1, pp.293–294).

 <a id="p-74"></a>